-Consolidated income statement (IFRS) Consolidated statement of comprehensive income (IFRS)

-Notes to the consolidated financial statements for the 2022 financial year
+Consolidated income statement (IFRS) Consolidated statement of comprehensive income (IFRS) Consolidated balance sheet (IFRS) Consolidated cash flow statement (IFRS) Consolidated statement of changes in equity (IFRS) Notes to the consolidated financial statements

 27. Pension provisions

 Provisions for pensions include company retirement benefit commitments to beneficiaries and their surviving dependants.
 The pension commitments are based on individual contractual benefit commitments.
 The beneficiaries can generally claim a fixed old-age and invalidity pension when they reach pensionable age (63) depending on their period of service.
 Other benefits are not planned after the end of employment contracts.
 The pensions' values are linked to the inflation index.
 No plan assets in the meaning of IAS 19 exist.